Write a little about yourself. Just a paragraph will do.

 Don’t overthink this one; tell us what you’re doing day-to-day.

-So far this year, I've gone camping in Frontenac State Park, did a
+So far this year, I've gone camping in Frontenac State Park twice

-nine day meditation retreat in Wisconsin, taught some botany
+retreat in Wisconsin, taught some botany classes at North

-classes at North Mississippi Regional Park, and went to a birding
+Mississippi Regional Park, went to a birding conference in Ashland,

 While at home, I work enough to cover my expenses, otherwise I